osate/website/source/osate-releases.md

 This release adds support for features new in AADL 2.2.

+Note that the underlying AADL meta-model has changed.
+This makes it necessary to do a clean build of existing projects and to recreate all instance models.
+Otherwise errors may occur when running analyses.

 #### Notable changes

 1. Allow connection ends that reach down into feature groups ([#500](https://github.com/osate/osate2-core/issues/500))